do5-5anto5/fifth-feat/README.md

-# Fifth Feat – Small Business Starter Template
+# Fifth Feat – Starter Template

-This project offers an initial template for Android application development, with a focus on meeting the needs of small businesses.
+This project offers an initial template for Android native application development.
 It serves as a basis for future projects, implementing a standard interface and essential functionalities.

 ##Initial Features